|The Corbett File|

 Corbett followed 2007 with another outright Ivy title and trip to the NCAA tournament in 2008, this time advancing to the program's first championship game where Penn was edged by Northwestern, 10-6.
 During the 2008 season, the Quakers won a program-best 15 consecutvie games, including a win over No. 1 Northwestern at Franklin Field which vaulted the Red and Blue to No. 1 for the first time.

 In 2009, Corbett again had her team in the national semifinals, where the Red and Blue came one goal short in a double-overtime classic against top-seeded Northwestern after rallying from four goals down in the final seven minutes.
 The Quakers won their first 13 games of the season, extending their regular-season win streak to 25 before a loss to the Wildcats in Evanston.

 The 2006 season was a precursor to success as she led the Quakers to a 10-6 record, the program's first 10-win season since 1982.
 Penn beat three teams ranked in the national top-20 and finished the season ranked 20th in the IWLCA poll for the first time since 1996.
 Five members of her team were named All-Ivy while four were tabbed as All-Region.

-In the summer of 1991, Brower was a member of the Under-23 National Lacrosse team which faced Great Britain.
-Following her college career, Brower was a member of the United States Women's Lacrosse team from 1993-96.
+In the summer of 1991, Corbett was a member of the Under-23 National Lacrosse team which faced Great Britain.
+Following her college career, Corbett was a member of the United States Women's Lacrosse team from 1993-96.

-Brower was married to William Corbett in December 2009; the couple resides in West Chester, Pa.
+Corbett was married to William Corbett in December 2009; the couple resides in West Chester, Pa. with their son, Dylan.